FortinetCloudCSE/k8s-201-workshop/content/05configmapsecrets/Task4_2_Creating_Managing_ConfigMaps_Secrets.md

 Valid To: 2024-07-25
 ```
 use `exit` to exit the cFOS command parser

+- Troublshooting license apply issue

+In case you hit license issue, shell into cFOS, run `execute update-now` to check more detail

 - #### Task 2 - Use ConfigMap for cFOS for Firewall VIP config